Talk about a historical building.: IELTS Speaking Cue Card

 What other historical buildings in India do you admire?

 Apart from the Taj Mahal, I admire the Red Fort in Delhi and Hampi's ruins.
 The Red Fort showcases Mughal architecture, while Hampi reflects the grandeur of the Vijayanagara Empire.
-Each building has its own unique history and architectural style, making them significant in India's cultural heritage.
+Each building tells a unique story about India's rich history and cultural heritage.

 How do you think historical buildings impact tourism?

 Historical buildings like the Taj Mahal significantly boost tourism by attracting visitors from around the world.
-They provide insights into a country's history and culture, creating economic opportunities for local communities through tourism-related activities, such as guided tours and hospitality services.
+They provide insight into a country's history and culture, create job opportunities, and contribute to the local economy, making them vital for tourism.

 Band 7